judhi/forehead/README.md

 ![Image of Forehead Wiring](https://github.com/judhi/forehead/blob/master/img/forehead-wiring.png)

+Minimum hardware parts needed are only the Arduino and MLX90614 sensor.

 # Preparation
 - On the Arduino IDE, install the library according to the parts you are going to use by doing:
   - Menu -> Sketch -> Include Library -> Manage Libraries and wait for Library Manager dialog.